-The Operation Twelve Undergraduate Research Program (URP) is a 22-week Research Experience for Undergraduates designed to engage students in diverse and exciting research in psychology, economics, biology, public health, global health, social sciences, cognitive sciences, behavioral sciences and neuroscience.
+The Operation Twelve Pre-College Program is a 13-weeks Research Mentorship Experience for High School students designed to engage them in diverse and exciting research in psychology, economics, biology, public health, global health, social sciences, cognitive sciences, behavioral sciences and neuroscience.

-In particular, the URP seeks to increase the diversity of students successfully prepared to pursue STEM career pathways, and to recruit individuals from institutions with limited undergraduate research opportunities.
+In particular, the Pre-College Program seeks to increase the diversity of students successfully prepared to pursue STEM major.

 DATES AND ELIGIBILITY